DavidDerhy/api-docs/source/includes/_basic_data.md

 destination_currency | Destination currency, 3 letter upcase (ISO 4217)| String
 amount_in_destination_currency | Amount transferred in the destination currency | Integer exchange_rate | Exchange rate (EUR/dest_curr) valid at the time of transfer | Decimal
-fee_transaction_id | A unique identifier of the fee transaction that belongs to the gmt transaction | String
+fee_transaction_id | ID of  fee transaction of this GMT transaction | Integer

 ###Bonus
 Some activities in the community lead to bonus payments.
 The details are stored in the `bonus_details` object.